 Her legacy for keyboard comprises 9 extant sonatas, 114 etudes and a host of supplementary pieces.
 The etudes, in particular, are extraordinary and anticipate the stylistic advances of Mendelssohn, Schumann and Chopin.
 Montgeroult started writing these etudes in 1788 for her pupil, Johann Baptist Cramer, and the entire set was completed by 1812.

-Clare has recorded 29 études for BIS Records, now available on eClassical and all major streaming platforms.
+Clare has recorded 29 études for BIS Records, now available to stream online.
 Hear Clare discuss Montgeroult's legacy with Donald Macleod in BBC Radio 3's Composer of the Week, and watch a trailer for her disc below.

 The Times wrote that Montgeroult's études "reveal an imagination and vitality that easily lift them onto a higher plane" and The Observer that she "encapsulates the musical journey from classical to romantic, her artistic compass firmly pointing forward."
 The disc has been praised for Clare's "enchantingly light and sensitive interpretations" (Pizzicato), and the "thoughtful beauty" of her playing (The Times).
 Europadisc wrote that Montgeroult's music is "unnervingly astonishing...
 Dip into this disc at any point and you are likely to be amazed...
 Hélène de Montgeroult is the real deal".